A Lensing-Band Approach to Spacetime Constraints: Benchmark: Projected constraints in the Kerr spacetime

 As a benchmark application of the lensing-band scheme, we ask what can be inferred about the parameters of the Kerr spacetime itself.
 In Boyer--Lindquist coordinates the free parameters of the Kerr geometry are: the inclination $i$; the Kerr mass parameter $M$; and the Kerr spin parameter $A/M$.
 The results of the MCMC sampling are shown in Fig.~\ref{fig:GRMCMC}.
 All the results should be understood as \emph{projected constraints} which can be inferred once a confident detection of a lensing-band region, as discussed in Sec.~\ref{sec:observing-lensed-emission-region}, is available.
 We further emphasize this interpretation, i.e., that these are not actual constraints obtained from data, by using the ``geometrically-equal-to'' sign $\doteqdot$ whenever referring to \emph{projected constraints}.

-For the implemented example, it is reassuring that the mass posterior results in a \emph{projected constraint} for the mass of \mightyseven, i.e., $M \doteqdot 6.7^{+0.48}_{-0.42}\,10^9\,M_\odot$, that is in agreement with previous results~\cite{EventHorizonTelescope:2019dse}.
+For the implemented example, it is reassuring that the mass posterior results in a \emph{projected constraint} for the mass of \mightyseven, i.e., $M \doteqdot 6.68^{+0.48}_{-0.42}\,10^9\,M_\odot$, that is in agreement with previous results~\cite{EventHorizonTelescope:2019dse}.
 We find no independent \emph{projected constraint} on the spin.
 We remind the reader that we ignore any external mass measurement and make only minimal assumptions on the astrophysics, cf.~Sec.~\ref{sec:framework}.
 Hence, we interpret this result as the statement that additional knowledge about, for example, the accretion physics, an external mass measurement, or higher-order lensing bands is needed to infer the spin.

-We do, however, find an interesting correlation, albeit small, between mass and spin: the higher the absolute value of the spin, the larger the inferred mass, cf.~$(A,M)$-panel in~\cref{fig:GRMCMC}.
-The underlying reason for this correlation is a shrinking of the $n=1$ lensing band with increasing spin, cf.~left vs right columns in~\cref{fig:LBGR}.
-With very different inference techniques, it has been previously found~\cite{Broderick:2021ohx,Broderick_2022} that such a correlation between mass and spin is more significant in the $n=1$ image than in the critical curve (i.e., in the $n=\infty$ image).
+We do, however, find an interesting correlation, albeit small, between mass and spin: the higher the absolute value of the spin, the larger the inferred mass, see the covariance of $A$ and $M$ in Fig.\ref{fig:GRMCMC}.
+The underlying reason for this correlation is the shrinking of the $n=1$ lensing band with increasing spin, see left vs right columns in Fig.~\ref{fig:LBGR}.
+With very different inference techniques, it has been previously found in Refs.~\cite{Broderick:2021ohx,Broderick_2022} that such correlation between mass and spin is more significant in the $n=1$ image than in the critical curve (i.e., in the $n=\infty$ image).
 It is reassuring that we recover this correlation.